Testament of Youth (film)

 Testament of Youth is a 2014 British drama film based on the First World War memoir of the same name written by Vera Brittain.
 The film stars Alicia Vikander as Vera Brittain, an independent young woman who abandoned her studies at Somerville College, Oxford, to become a war nurse.
 The film was directed by James Kent and written by Juliette Towhidi.
+The film marks Taron Egerton's film debut.

 Plot

 In 1914, Vera Brittain wants to escape her traditional family in Buxton by attending Oxford University with her younger brother Edward and his friends at Uppingham School, Roland Leighton and Victor Richardson.
 Despite her father's opposition, she passes the entrance examination for Somerville College, Oxford.
-Before enrolling at Oxford, Vera and Roland, who share her interest in writing and poetry, begin a romance, although she knows that Victor is in love with her.
+Before enrolling at Oxford, Vera and Roland, who shares Vera's interest in writing and poetry, begin a romance, although she knows that Victor is in love with her.

-After the assassination of Archduke Franz Ferdinand and the start of World War I, Vera helps convince her father to let Edward join the army instead of studying at Oxford; Roland and Victor also join, and Roland is the first to reach the Western Front.
+After the assassination of Archduke Franz Ferdinand and the start of the First World War, Vera helps to persuade her father to allow Edward to join the army instead of studying at Oxford; Roland and Victor also join, and Roland is the first to reach the Western Front.
 As long lists of casualties appear in newspapers, Vera leaves Oxford to volunteer for the Voluntary Aid Detachment as a nurse tending the wounded in a hospital in England.

 Although his friends still see the war as exciting, Roland tells Vera of his traumatic experiences from trench warfare at the front.
 He proposes to Vera; they decide to marry during his next home leave.
 Roland returns to France, now with Edward.
 Roland writes in late 1915 that he has been granted leave and is safe away from the front.
 As Vera awaits his arrival during the Christmas holiday, Roland's mother tells her on the telephone that he has been killed.

 The army tells Vera and Roland's family that he died "a noble and painless death."
 After she demands the truth, George Catlin, who saw the wounded Roland in Louvencourt, admits that Roland died in agonising pain from his abdominal gunshot wound.
 When Victor, blind from his injuries, arrives at Vera's hospital, she proposes to him because he is "going to need someone and I... well, Roland would like it," but he gently turns her down before suddenly dying from his head injury.